 Summer 2019 Cape Seal Program

 The Department of Public Services maintains nearly 26 miles of unimproved roadways through cape seal surface treatment.
-The next round of seal application is scheduled for Summer 2019.
-Streets tentatively identified for the project include:
+The next round of seal application - scheduled to begin in September - includes the following streets:

 |Norfolk||Saxon to Southfield|